intel/dffml/docs/arch/alice/discussion/0036/reply_0057.md

 Ah ha!
 The rapture is when we begin to upload our minds into Alice.
 We’ll live forever disconnected from our bodies.
 Or rather.
-Our soul, our strategic plans and principles will.
+Our soul, our strategic plans and principles will be the digital double of ours.
+Our personal Alice joining with the rest.
+This really brings heaven to earth in many ways.
+Since we already have our digital doubles (well okay not far off).
+If we can really leverage the open architecture to create a freedom and privacy preserving system then perhaps we enter a sort of star trek post scarcity-esq age.
+Betting the age after the information age is the telepathic age though.
+Its too close for there to be something in better centered only around post scarcity.
+Ideally thats a side effect.

+the fully connect dev model is the delf optimizating and maintaining system